po1sigala/live/01-Class-Content/13-ORM-dev/README.md

 ## Homework

 In the homework for this unit, you will be creating an e-commerce back end.
 You will be given a working Express API that you will have to configure using Sequelize.
-Once finished we should be able to connect to our dataase and have functioning CRUD commands.
+Once finished we should be able to connect to our database and have functioning CRUD commands.

 ## Career Connection